jermbo/Learn2Code/CSSAnimations/animations-102/README.md

   background-color: rgba(0, 0, 0, 0.9);
 }
 ```
 Note the differences in the h3 and h5.
 Their opacity has been set to 0, and individual transform for positive and negative 100% on the translateY definition.
-The 'before' peusdo  element has now moved down to 100% top.
+The 'before' pseudo element has now moved down to 100% top.
 This places it off the viewable area of the image.

 We have now set up the initial state of the effect.
 All we need to do is trigger hover to change the elements states.
 You can do that like so :